Pope Pius VIII: Election

-Modernism and Biblical translations
+Liberalism and Biblical translations

 As Pope Pius VIII, he initiated some reforms in the Papal States.
 On 24 May 1829 he issued an encyclical, Traditi humilitati.
-Regarding religious pluralism, he condemned the "foul contrivance of the sophists of this age" that would place Catholicism on par with any other religion.
+Regarding religious pluralism, he condemned the "foul contrivance of the sophists of this age" that would place Catholicism on a par with any other religion.
 Regarding Bible translations, he wrote in that encyclical:

 On 25 March 1830, in the brief Litteris altero, he condemned the masonic secret societies and modernist biblical translations.

+A further letter of pastoral concern sent to the Upper Rhineland bishops, which Pius wrote at the end of June 1830, is referred to by his successor Gregory XVI in the latter's papal brief Quo Graviora of 1833.
+Gregory refers to a request for information on the bishops' actions in response, which he says "though three years have elapsed", had not yet been received.

+Marriage

-Pius VIII accepted the situation on mixed marriages between Protestants and Catholics in Germany, but he opposed changes in Ireland and Poland, which were still strongly Catholic.
-In Litteris altero abhinc, he declared that a mixed marriage could only be blessed by a priest if proper promises had been made to educate the children of the marriage as Catholics.
+Pius accepted the situation on mixed marriages between Protestants and Catholics in Germany, but he opposed changes in Ireland and Poland, which were still strongly Catholic.
+In his brief Litteris altero abhinc, he declared that a mixed marriage could only be blessed by a priest if proper promises had been made to educate the children of the marriage as Catholics.
+However, the brief also which allowed priests to offer "passive assistance" at a mixed marriage ceremony when the non-Catholic party declined to make the oath providing for the children of the marriage to be brought up as Catholics.
+The provision for "passive assistance" meant that a priest could conduct a wedding, acting as a witness, but the marriage would not be blessed or seen as a sacrament.